How to Type Yourself on the Enneagram Without Relying on a Test

 • Relief that it’s not just you and that there’s something to do about your suffering.
 Knowing that there are others out there exactly like you, suffering with the same kinds of things, can relieve a feeling that there's something wrong with you.
 It can also feel relieving to know that there is a pathway forward.

-On the other hand, there are also signs that you might have your type wrong.
+Signs that you might have your type wrong:

 • When you first learn your type, you believe that you have already “overcome” the majority of the fixated traits of your type without having had to do substantial self-work to get there.
 Enneagram work is not easy work.
 The core features of your type show up across your lifetime and take a lot of intention and effort to unravel.